DPhil in Biochemistry (Skaggs-Oxford Programme)

 About the course

-The Skaggs-Oxford Programme is a joint five-year programme in biology or chemistry at Scripps Research based in either La Jolla, California or Jupiter, Florida, and biochemistry at the University of Oxford, leading to the award of a joint PhD/DPhil degree.
+The Skaggs-Oxford Programme is a five-year research course at Scripps Research based in either La Jolla, California or Jupiter, Florida, and the Department of Biochemistry at Oxford, leading to the award of a joint PhD/DPhil degree.

 The joint Skaggs-Oxford Programme permits highly qualified students to gain a broader and deeper interdisciplinary research experience than is possible from a single institution's doctoral programme.
 It provides diversity in curriculum, scientific approaches and research training, with access to facilities and expertise at both the University of Oxford and Scripps Research.
 It also offers the experience of the distinct cultures of the United States and the United Kingdom.